The Story of the

 - The rise of 50 per cent in Federal Members salaries, first mooted just prior to the passing of the Agreements (“Advertiser:’ 27/2/47).

-- The fear of bringing about a split in the Labor Party which might throw it again into the wilderness of opposition.
+of bringing about a split in the Labor Party which might throw it again into the wilderness of opposition.

 - The desire to form part of a world-wide organisation which might possibly result in an organised and peaceful world.

 He has come to the following conclusions: —

 - There is no evidence of any connection between the rise in Federal Members’ salaries and the passing of the International Monetary Agreements Act.

 of a desire to avoid a split in the Party.
 This is known as “Party Politics” and consists in placing the interests of the party before the principles for which the party’ stands.